-The way we think about waste is changing and we are at the start of a significant change process.
+The way we think about waste is changing and we are at the start of a significant change process driven by federal and state government waste reform, increasing costs and our climate emergency response.
 Through the overarching principles, priorities and actions contained in this Strategy we are well-placed to future proof our waste service and transition to a circular economy.